 All required paperwork must be completed and received by the Department of Human Resources by the conclusion of the Orientation.
 At the Orientation, your picture will be taken for the photo ID-badge.
-The badge may be picked up either at the conclusion of the Orientation or when you have completed the training (if required).
+The badge may be picked up either at the conclusion of the Orientation or when you have completed the training (if required), provided that you have cleared the criminal background check.
 Substitutes must wear or display this badge at all times when on campus or attending a school-sponsored event.